mariano/snakefire/README.markdown

         $ sudo apt-get install python-enchant

+For *Fedora*, PyEnchant is in the official repositories, and can be installed with:

+        $ yum install python-enchant

 For *Arch Linux*, PyEnchant is in the community repository, and can be installed with:

         $ pacman -S python2-pyenchant